cityTesting/citytesting.github.io/_posts/2020-10-21-most-important-git-commands.md

 git commit -m "new changes...." git push -u origin newBranchName
 ```
-With the last command  `git push -u origin newBranchName`  we will create the new branch in the remote repository:
+With the last command  `git push -u origin newBranchName`  we will create the new branch in the remote repository.

 * Merge master branch into other branch:
 ```